 Celebrating The SAAB 25th Anniversary!!
 Established October 17, 1990

 Congratulations to University of Louisville SAAB member Charles Booker running for State Senate in Kentucky.
 A progressive voice for fellow students and the broader community, Booker has dedicated his education and experiences to be a passionate advocate for families, youth, and community.

-Congratulations to Georgia State University SAAB member Anthony Hill, who will intern with the House of Representatives this spring.
+Congratulations to Georgia Southern University SAAB member Anthony Hill, who will intern with the House of Representatives this spring.

 SAAB welcomes our 1st Middle School in the State of Texas - Quintanilla Middle School, Dallas Independent School District.
 What an inspiring group of young Latino/Mexican males who are beyond excited to be invited to join the SAAB B2B Family.